helm/charts/stable/phpbb/README.md

 ## Persistence

-The [Bitnami phpBB](https://github.com/bitnami/bitnami-docker-phpbb) image stores the phpBB data and configurations at the `/bitnami/phpbb` and `/bitnami/apache` paths of the container.
+The [Bitnami phpBB](https://github.com/bitnami/bitnami-docker-phpbb) image stores the phpBB data and configurations at the `/bitnami/phpbb` path of the container.

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Configuration](#configuration) section to configure the PVC or to disable persistence.